The diverse world of data management and engineering ultimately serves one simple goal: turning raw data into actionable information. This requires:

 These minor transformations can be done on the fly and don’t require a large processing engine or introduce latency, like most traditional ETL transformations.
 Thus we tend to gloss over them when we talk about ELT.
 Either way, when you look closely, there aren’t many good examples of true ELT — at least if you want your stored data to be usable.

-Can I use a data lake for my ELT?
+Can I use a data lake for my ELT pipeline?

 At first glance, part of the allure of ELT is the implication that you can pipe all your raw data indiscriminately into storage and extract what you need for analysis at any time.
-It can be tempting to build a true ELT using a data lake, which will accept any structured, semi-structured, and unstructured data.
+It can be tempting to build a true ELT pipeline using a data lake as your storage endpoint, which will accept any structured, semi-structured, and unstructured data.